pranayaaaa/LeetCode/README.md

 # LeetCode Challenge

 # About
 In this repository, I will be solving one LeetCode problem every day.
 The goal is to consistently improve my problem-solving skills.
-I'll be using Java for solving problems.
+I'll be using Java most of the times for solving problems.

 # Structure
 Each day's solution will be organized in the folder named by the problem's category.